adamxht/TinyML-learning/Chapter-1/lecture-3-Pruning-and-Sparsity/README.md

 Visualization of Pruning results:
 ![alt text](Images/image-13.png)
-- Even with 90& pruning, the model accuracy does not regrade, however the threshold is 95%.
+- Even with 90% pruning, the model accuracy does not degrade, however the threshold is 95%.

 Publication history of pruning:

 ![alt text](Images/image-14.png)

 Industry adoption of Pruning:
 Hardware that supports sparse matrix multiplication can save compute for sparse networks because anything multiplied by 0 is 0, we can ignore them.
 This requires specialized hardware that has sparse matrix kernels.

 ![alt text](Images/image-15.png)
 ![alt text](Images/image-16.png)